vi88i/kvstash/README.md

 - `404 Not Found` - Key doesn't exist
 - `500 Internal Server Error` - Delete failure

-**How Deletion Works:**
+**How Deletion Works (Soft Delete):**
 - Writes a tombstone record to the append-only log with the `FlagDeleted` marker
-- Removes the key from the in-memory index immediately
+- Marks the key in the in-memory index with `Deleted=true` (soft delete)
+- Key remains in index pointing to tombstone location (ensures compaction works even when all keys deleted)
+- GET operations return 404 Not Found for soft-deleted keys
-- Tombstone is replayed during recovery to ensure deletions persist across restarts
+- Tombstone is replayed during recovery to restore the `Deleted=true` state
+- During compaction, soft-deleted entries are skipped and not copied to the new store
-- Disk space is reclaimed during the next compaction cycle
+- Physical disk space is reclaimed when old segments are removed during compaction

 ### Example Usage